evandisoft/RedOnion/Contributing.md

 On Windows, you can make symbolic links using [mklink](https://www.howtogeek.com/howto/16226/complete-guide-to-symbolic-links-symlinks-on-windows-or-linux/).
 Use the version that has the "/D" option.

 Once you have that set up, you can build the project.
 The output will go into RedOnion/bin/Debug.
 In order for your KSP install to see these resulting dll's, you can create a folder in the GameData folder of your KSP install, call it RedOnion, and then make a symbolic link inside that folder pointing to the RedOnion/bin/Debug folder of your project folder.

+Firda has created a cmd script (create-links.cmd) for windows that will create these links assuming that you have set your ksp install directory in the environment variable "ksp".
+If you have not, it assumes ksp is installed in the default location it would be installed under steam.
+("C:\Program Files (x86)\Steam\steamapps\common\Kerbal Space Program")

 Once again, any questions, feedback, concerns for now can be placed into "issues" on the project github page.